NebulousLabs/Sia/Consensus.md

 The blockchain is used to achieve consensus around 3 objects.
 The first is unspent financial outputs.
 The second is unfulfilled storage contracts.
 The third is siafund ownership and claims.
-All transaction componenets have some effect on the three sets of information.
+All transaction componenets have some effect on this set of information.

 Genesis Set
 -----------